Metasurface Enhanced Spatial Mode Decomposition

-To validate our sensor, we first prepared a clean beam by spatially, polarization and spectrally filtering laser light though a mode cleaner cavity.
-The phaseplate and photodiodes were calibrated by injecting a small amount of HG10 at 318\,mHz, realized by an angular modulation of steering mirror M1.
-The modulated light was split with one branch going to a state-of-the-art witness QPD, which required a 1.2\,mm waist radius beam.
-The second branch was directed towards phaseplate, which required a 55\,\textmu m waist radius of elliptically polarized light.
-Data was recorded using a state-of-the-art, low noise multi-channel ADC\cite{cds}.
-For more details see Figure~\ref{fig:bench_layout} and the Supplementary Material.
-We found the coherence between the two devices was superb, as shown in Figure~\ref{fig:cohere}.
+To validate our sensor, we first prepared a clean beam by spatially, polarization and spectrally filtering laser light though a rigid triangular mode cleaner cavity \cite{WUGBKSS98,UeharaSPIE} as illustrated in Figure \ref{fig:bench_layout}.
+The metasurface and photodiodes were calibrated by injecting a small amount of HG10 at 318 mHz, realized by an angular modulation of steering mirror \textit{M1}.
+This technique works as a shifted HG00 can be described as an addition of HG10 mode.
+The modulated light was split with one branch going to a witness QPD, which required a 1.2\,mm waist radius beam.
+The second branch was directed towards the metasurface, which required a 55\,\textmu m waist radius of elliptically polarized light. {The amount of HG10 does not change on propagation, however, the QPD is only sensitive the the real component of the HG10.
+Therefore, Gouy phase information was required to convert the QPD signal into mode weight.
+Additionally, the origin of the co-ordinate system for the QPD and the metasurface did not coincide at the part-per-million (ppm) level.
+Since the QPD measures a mode amplitude rather the power, this could be accounted by a small offset during signal processing.
+MODAN channels A and C were used to compute the MODAN mode weight.
+Due to exceptional metasurface resolution in nano-scale size, cross coupling was substantially suppressed.
+However, at the ppm mode weighting which we present in this work, a residual leakage still occurred from the TEM00 mode.
+As a result, we subtracted some of the DC leakage from our results during analogue signal processing, the remaining offset was computed and subtracted in digital post processing.
+See the Appendix~\ref{sec:calib} for more details on the calibration.
+After calibration, we recorded 150 seconds of data respectively and compared their performances.} We found the coherence between the two devices was good, as shown in Figure \ref{fig:cohere}.
+However, noise in the power supply caused the offset to drift slightly during the measurement, leading to increased measurement uncertainty at low frequencies.

-Due to exceptional meta-surface resolution in nano-scale size, cross coupling between all but the largest modes may be safely ignored.
-Pushing our experimental setup to its limit, we allowed the HG00 to become $10^{6}$ times larger than the HG10.
-Even at this level, fluctuations in the HG00 could be ignored and we only needed to take account of the DC effect, which was subtracted away during online signal processing.
+One powerful way of understanding these noises is amplitude spectral density (ASD) plot, shown in Figure~\ref{fig:asd}.
+This shows the noise in the HG10 mode weight measurement by the MODAN and the QPD respectively, as a function of frequency.
+Thus, indicating what minimum mode weight is measurable with an appropriate bank of electronic filters.
+The noise on an arbitrary duration measurement is given by the integral of this curve, over the frequencies of interest. \textit{MODAN Signal} and \textit{QPD signal} were measured simultaneously using the calibration described for Figure \ref{fig:cohere}.
+With no laser illumination, the \textit{Dark Noise} gives the total noise floor of the MODAN photo-diodes, signal processing and digitizer electronics.